2013 - 2015 ·

 As the lockdowns hindered my work as a musician, I used the time to learn several programming languages,

-medium-sized company in Berlin.
-In 2022, I decided to pursue a vocational training program at SAP in
+specializing in e-government solutions near Berlin.
+In 2022, I decided to pursue a vocational training

 2021 - 2022 · Remote software development program at the FernUni Hagen